Fazle Shakoor Khan

 Fazle Shakoor Khan is a Pakistani politician hailing from Charsadda who has been a member of the Khyber Pakhtunkhwa Assembly from August 2018 till January 2023.
 He belongs to the Pakistan Tehreek-e-Insaf.
 He is also serving as member the different committees.
 He was appointed as Minister for Law and Parliamentary Affairs and Human Rights by Chief Minister Mahmood Khan on 20 May 2021.

+He was abducted 21-September-2026 from Peshawar by unknown gun men on a busy road.